Disabled Amtrak train in Metuchen disrupts NJ Transit Northeast Corridor service

-NEW JERSEY (WABC) -- A disabled Amtrak train has halted some NJ Transit service on the Northeast Corridor during the height of the evening commute on Monday.
+NEW JERSEY (WABC) -- A disabled train has halted NJ Transit service on the Northeast Corridor during the height of the evening commute on Monday.

-NJ Transit said the disabled Amtrak train was near Metuchen, New Jersey.
+Northeast Corridor rail service is suspended in both directions between New York and Trenton due to Amtrak overhead wire issues near Metuchen, according to NJ Transit.

 ----------